Aerijo/snippets-plus/README.md

     body: 'my next snippet'
 ```

+- The `name` is a unique identifier for the snippet.
+- The `prefix` is a string that must be directly behind the cursor for this snippet to be expanded.
+It must be a single line, and no longer than 50 characters.
+- The body is what the snippet expands into, parsed as per the above _Syntax_ section.

 You can also add `autocomplete-plus` attributes like `description` and `rightLabel`.
 They are not used by this package, but can make the autocomplete popup more descriptive.

 Until now this is all the same as for the original snippets package.
 But this package supports a shorthand structure for when you don't care about naming snippets.
 If you don't declare a `prefix` key, then the snippet name will be used instead.
 And if the snippet declaration is a string, then it will be used as the body.
 So the following are all equivalent